Pratiksha08-hub/Assignment/README.md

 # Assignment
-A simpple Registration page with db connectivity
+A simple Registration page with db connectivity.